WordCamp San Francisco 2014 Recap

 Human rights violations need evidence and proof.
 10 years of notes and evidence was contained on pieces of paper, spreadsheets, and old hard drives.
 Keeping track of this information and cross-referencing was very confusing for people being forced to constantly move in the jungle.
 There were lots and lots of notes that needed to be tabulated and accounted for.
 A computer database was the solution.

-Usability trumps sophistication.
+Usability is more important than sophistication.
 Solutions must be usable. – Paul Clark

 There was one major problem.
 This project had to be done in six months!
 There was one novice user doing data entry in a hut on a solar cell powered laptop.
 Each piece of information had to have complex one to many relationships in the database to be cross-referenced.
 This data had to become information.